 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.

-Treatment of stage II Wilms tumor with favorable histology may include:
+Treatment of stage II Wilms tumor with favorable histology is nephrectomy with removal of lymph nodes, followed by combination chemotherapy.

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.